eldarhasanov079/pl-interactive-graph-v2/elements/pl-interactive-graph/README.md

 To use the `pl-interactive-graph` element in your PrairieLearn course:

 1. **Include the Element in Your Question**: Embed the custom element tag `<pl-interactive-graph>`in your question HTML file.
 2. **Define the Graph**: Specify the graph structure within the tag using your desired graph generation method.
-Use DOT language to specify your graph, to learn how to use DOT language, navigate to https://graphviz.org/. *Note:* If you would like randomized graphs, you do not need to use the DOT language.
+Use DOT language to specify your graph, to learn how to use DOT language, navigate to https://graphviz.org/. *Note:* If you would like randomized graphs, you do not need to use the DOT language, feel free to leave the body blank.
 3.  **Set Attributes**: Customize the behavior and appearance of the graph using XML attributes.
 Attributes numbered 9-16 are used for random graphs.
 If you are not using a random graph, these attributes add nothing.
 Further, attributes 16 and on are part of the existing `pl-graph` element.
 The element supports a variety of attributes to cater to different question types and requirements:

 	1. `preserve-ordering`: String.
 If set to `"True"`, it requires the answer sequence to match exactly.